ggreer/the_silver_searcher/README.md

 This version has the following improvements:

 * Use and display Windows paths with the \ character.
+* Expand pathnames with wildcards.
+(As, contrary to Unix shells, cmd.exe and PowerShell don't expand them.)
 * The -? option displays help.
+* The -V/--version option displays details about this port, and every library used.
 * Support command line arguments with non-ASCII characters in any console code page.
 * Correctly display pathnames and matching strings with non-ASCII characters in any console code page, even if they're not part of the code page.
 * Use PCRE UTF8 option, allowing to search for non-ASCII regular expressions.
 (Like "." matching 1 character = 1 to 4 bytes!)